 In the dinner sequence Mae, who expects to go to the movies later that evening, shows Curly a pair of theater tickets.
 Briefly glimpsed are the titles of the films she plans to see, Captain Fury (1939) and Zenobia (1939) both Hal Roach productions, the latter starring Oliver Hardy without Stan Laurel.

-This film was first telecast in Los Angeles Sunday 11 July 1948 on KTLA (Channel 5) and in New York City Monday 1 February 1949 on WPIX (Channel 11), as part of their series of three dozen Hal Roach feature film productions, originally theatrically released between 1931 and 1943, and now being syndicated for television broadcast by Regal Television Pictures.
+This film was first telecast in Los Angeles Sunday 11 July 1948 on KTLA (Channel 5), in Chicago Monday 6 December 1948 on WGN (Channel 9) and in New York City Monday 1 February 1949 on WPIX (Channel 11), as part of their series of three dozen Hal Roach feature film productions, originally theatrically released between 1931 and 1943, and now being syndicated for television broadcast by Regal Television Pictures.

 The November 20, 1959 episode of Twilight Zone "Time Enough at Last" which stars Burgess Meredith as Henry Bemis, ends with this closing narration by Rod Sterling: "The best laid plans of mice and men and Henry Bemis, the small man in the glasses who wanted nothing but time..." an obvious tip of the hat, nod, wink and smile to Meredith's previous role.